Iosevka-Mayukai/Iosevka-Mayukai/README.md

 ## Font Variants

 Iosevka Mayukai Font is font with ligature suitable for programming font in text editor and IDE.
-Iosevka Mayukai have two variants.
-There are Iosevka Mayukai Original, Iosevka Mayukai Serif, and Iosevka Mayukai Codepro.
+Iosevka Mayukai have some variants.
+There are Iosevka Mayukai Original, Iosevka Mayukai Serif, Iosevka Mayukai Codepro, Iosevka Mayukai Monolite, and Iosevka Mayukai Sonata.

 Iosevka Mayukai Original is variant with combination of Iosevka SS04 (Menlo), Iosevka SS07 (Monaco) and Iosevka SS12 (Ubuntu Mono) variant.

 Iosevka Mayukai Serif is variant with combination of Iosevka SS09 (Source Code Pro), Iosevka SS12 (Ubuntu Mono), Iosevka SS14 (Jetbrains Mono), and Hack Font Style.